 It is possible to go there by car or by taxi.
 Moreover, some regular public buses stop right by the beach.
 See Varela’s timetable for Ponta Delgada to Vila Franca do Campo and stop at Água d’Alto.

-Best Time to Visit Água d’Alto
+Best Time to Visit

-Pro Tips for Água d’Alto
+Pro Tips

-Don’t forget to visit Ribeira da Praia, a small part of Água d’Alto, a picturesque tiny village by the river with narrow streets.
+Don’t forget to visit Ribeira da Praia, a small part of Água d’Alto, a picturesque, tiny village by the river with narrow streets.
 This is also the departure point for the beautiful trail of Quatro Fábricas da Luz (the “Four Light Factories”).
 You will walk by the river, a waterfall, and a lush forest with ruins of old power plants.

 After this trail, you can also continue straight to the next one called Praia.
 This will lead you directly to Lagoa do Fogo, right at the base of the lake.
 Although this might take some time, you might do it in the morning.
 It is also possible to go on a guided tour with us to discover this beautiful region of the green island.

-Discovering the Vila Franca do Campo Islet
+Vila Franca do Campo Islet

 If you visit the island outside the high season, you can still visit Vinha da Areia beach in Vila Franca do Campo.
 The black-sand beach is ideal for relaxing when the sun is shining.

-Exploring the City of Vila Franca do Campo
+Vila Franca do Campo

 In 1900, Vila Franca was the first place in Portugal to have public illumination by electric energy.

-Diving in the Caloura Harbor Natural Pools
+Caloura Natural Pools

-The Caloura Harbor Natural Pools are one of São Miguel’s most emblematic bathing areas.
+The Caloura Natural Pools are one of São Miguel’s most emblematic bathing areas.
 Visitors greatly appreciate them, and they are also one of the main tourist attractions in Lagoa.
 These natural pools are located in Caloura’s unique fishing harbor, one of the oldest on the island and the area’s biggest attraction.

 Today, this quiet bay has good bathing facilities, including access for people with reduced mobility, free car parks, toilets, showers, and a snack bar/restaurant — considered by many as the best fish restaurant in the region.

-With an average water temperature of around 22 °C in summer, these natural pools are monitored and safe and are recognized annually with the Blue Flag — you can swim in peace.
+With an average water temperature of around 22 °C in summer, these natural pools are monitored and safe, and are recognized annually with the Blue Flag — you can swim in peace.
+It should be noted that this is where the Fisherman’s Festival is held, which attracts thousands of tourists to Caloura.
+Musical concerts and various nautical activities essentially characterize it.

 Quick Info